Kwaysi/voice-recorder-react/ReadME.md

 Please refer to the demo to understand better.

-# Usage

-This component can be used as hooks or render props

 ## Hooks Usage

 Please refer to the demo for a working example